ai-forever/fusion_brain_aij2021/readme_en.md

 ![image](https://dsworks.s3pd01.sbercloud.ru/aij2021/misc/prize_plot.png)

-**First place**: from RUB 1,000,000 to RUB 3,000,000 (depending on the quality of participant’s solution)

-**Second place**: from RUB 500,000 to RUB 1,500,000 (depending on the quality of participant’s solution)

-**Third place**: from RUB 200 000 to RUB 800,000 (depending on the quality of participant’s solution)
+**First place**: from RUB 1,000,000 to RUB 3,000,000 (depending on the quality of participant’s solution) **Second place**: from RUB 500,000 to RUB 1,500,000 (depending on the quality of participant’s solution) **Third place**: from RUB 200 000 to RUB 800,000 (depending on the quality of participant’s solution)

+**Additional categories**:

+RUB 300,000 for the first place in the Code2code translation subtask RUB 300,000 for the first place in the Zero-shot object detection subtask RUB 300,000 for the first place in the Handwritten Text Recognition subtask RUB 300,000 for the first place in the Visual Question Answering subtask

+Link to the Rules of the AIJ Contest